 Delivered outcome

 In developing the bus network strategy for this exercise VLC considered current and likely future conditions in the study area.
 This included an assessment of demographics in the study area, with a focus on understanding population growth as well as employment growth at the Coomera employment hub.
 VLC identified the key public transport origins, destinations and movements through analysis of ABS Census and TransLink journey data.
 VLC also reviewed the relevant plans, strategies and studies related to the northern Gold Coast to inform network design and ensure that the strategy developed in the study was consistent with these plans.
 The Gold Coast Northern Area Transport Study (GCNATS) was a key input to the network development process, with the network developed in this project very consistent with GCNATS.
 The base case bus network was designated as a world in which buses did not use the Coomera Connector, while in the project case buses were able to use the motorway.
-Once the make up of the bus networks was decided on, these networks were coded into the Zenith strategic model to be used in the detailed business case.
+Once the makeup of the bus networks was decided on, these networks were coded into the Zenith strategic model to be used in the detailed business case.